-The primary function of this site is to display and market our products.
+The primary purpose of this site is to display and market our products.
 They're a work in progress.
-Content will be updated on an irregular basis as we create fresh and interesting stuff.

 The site is designed to be fluid.
 That is, it displays differently on various platforms to suit the user's screen format.
 That's the current philosophy in web design.
 That's a great idea, but frankly it doesn't really work out too well.
 Layout and presentation go all over the place.
 So, while this site is fluid by design, it looks and works best on a desktop, laptop or tablet with screen resolution of 1920 x 1080 pixels.
 We structure content on that basis.
 Good luck with anything else.

 Everything on this site is copyright of Max Wilson Productions.
 Don't even think of knocking anything off.
 We'll get very angry and come after you.
 Just buy our stuff.
 It's a lot easier and you'll be a lot happier that way.

 Q: Who's the blonde tart who features in the Max Wilson Productions header logo?

 A: She's one of Max's first pin-up paintings, drawn from photos of Barbara Valentin as the model, which never got finished.
 We needed a splash screen quickly when we first started this site, she got grabbed from the files, went up, looked good, stayed there and is now a part of the great Max Wilson tradition.